rmiller85/CircuitPython/README.md

 First, I create the variable `interpt_state` and set it to the current value of the photo interrupter: `True` or `False`.
 The `if` statement under it basically means, "if it's being interrupted, but wasn't being interrupted the last time I checked."
 This is so that it doesn't just rocket up if you hold something in it for a while.
 If that's `True`, it adds one to the interrupt counter, `interrupts`.
 Finally, I set `last_state` to `interpt_state`.
 In layman's terms, the next time that it loops, the variable `last_state` will be equal to whatever it is right now.
 We aren't checking for just whether or not it's *currently* being interrupted, we're checking for whether or not it just got interrupted.
 Sorry if that didn't make a ton of sense.
 Full code's [here](https://github.com/rmiller85/CircuitPython/blob/master/photo_interrupt.py).
 #### Fritzing Model
+Literally just plug in the photo interrupter.
+Don't think a Fritzing model is necessary.

 ## CircuitPython Distance Sensor
 This was pretty fun.
 I had to make the onboard LED change color based on a reading from an ultrasonic sensor.
 Unfortunately, most of our ultrasonic sensors are pretty much junk, but hey, you work with what you got.
 The neopixel module on Adafruit's website wasn't actually terribly helpful, unfortunately.
 I had to download a new module for the ultrasonic sensor called `adafruit_hcsr04`.
 It had lots of fun code that looks very scary, like how you create an object for your sensor: `adafruit_hcsr04.HCSR04(trigger_pin=board.D5, echo_pin=board.D6)`. *Spooky*.
 Oh yeah, I also just made two new pins on that line that get used for the sensor.